olulesi/project-2/README.md

 * Pair Programming Experience: Was a massive win being able to work with my partner, being able to learn from each other as well as learning together highlights why building this project 2 was a great experience.

 ## Future Features
-* Improve the yuck functionality
+* Improve the yuck functionality.
-* Enabling users to save their favourite meals
+* Enabling users to save their favourite meals.
-* Add multiple ingredients to the search list in order for users to find meals more tailored to what they have in their fridge.
+* Add multiple ingredients to the search list for users to find meals more tailored to what they have in their fridge.

 ## What I learned
-* How to use and manipulate data from a Public API
+* How to use and manipulate data from a Public API.
-* Display data from the API through Axios requests in a react app using CSS dependencies such as Bulma CSS framework
+* Display data from the API through Axios requests in a react app using CSS dependencies such as Bulma CSS framework.
 * How to apply animations and transitions using only keyframes.
-* Pair programming - benefits of bouncing ideas off each other and learning from one another
+* Pair programming - benefits of bouncing ideas off each other and learning from one another.
-* Time management in order to reach MVP within the short timeframe
+* Time management skills to reach the MVP within the short timeframe.
 * How to handle a Hackaton time-pressured situation: with frequent short breaks and leaning on other people for help when needed.